OpenSmock/Pyramid/README.md

 Pyramid helps you to produce final UI using Bloc library (and also Toplo).

+You can add plugins into Pyramid to extents the editor capacities or create [your own plugin](https://github.com/OpenSmock/Pyramid/wiki/Ajouter-un-nouveau-plugin-a-Pyramid) with your specifics functions !

 ## <img src="/resources/puce.svg" width="75" height="75" align="bottom"> How to get Pyramid

 You can load the last stable version of Pyramid or the development version.
 The Development version can provide the new incoming functionalities but can be unstable.